SheCodesAustralia/workshopcontent/content/django/03_your_first_django_project/_index.md

 {{% notice info %}}

-Steps of instruction for this chapter is based on tutorials by Django Girls (https://github.com/DjangoGirls/tutorial).
+Steps of instruction for this chapter is based on tutorials by [Django Girls](https://github.com/DjangoGirls/tutorial).

 {{% /notice %}}

-# Your first Django project!

 The first step is to create our Bakery Finder app is to start a new Django project.
 Django has some ~magic~ meaning that went we run some scripts, Django will create the skeleton of a Django project for us!
 The skeleton is a bunch of files that we will explain as we go.